 These are just a few of the characteristics of the Tufts Track & Field and Cross Country programs.
 With the School of Engineering and the College of Arts and Sciences, Tufts students benefit from an amazingly accomplished and always accessible faculty.
 The school’s proximity to Boston affords Tufts students a link to a city that is bursting with culture, nightlife, and a rich sports history.
 At the same time, you get to return home to a campus that is welcoming in size and removed from the hustle and bustle.

 Athletically, the Tufts XC Squad is consistently one of the top teams in New England.
-For its 2010 campaign Tufts returns some of the top athletes in the region, including Matt Rand '13 and Kyle Marks '13, NESCAC co-rookies of the year.
+For its 2010 campaign Tufts returns some of the top athletes in the region, including All-Region and All-NESCAC runners Tim Nichols ’17 and Luke O'Connor ’17.
 Perenially represented at the National Championships, TUXC has competed at Nationals in every year since 1995.
-Last year's competition was highlighted by Jesse Faller's three-peat All American performance.
-Faller finished 8th in a field of 276 of the nation's top XC runners.
-As a team, the Jumbos finished 3rd at the NESCAC Championships powered by the trio of Faller, Marks and Rand.

 Holding true to tradition, more than 50 "crazies" drove cross-country to support their teammate in grand fashion again last year (read more about the "crazies" and their roadtrips in the traditions section.)
 Without at doubt, Tufts boasts some of the most energized, dedicated, and possibly lunatic fans in the nation.